netidx/netidx-book/src/overview.md

 manipulation, etc.

-The heart of netidx security is Kerberos v5, mainly because most users already have Kerberos set up (even if they don't know it) in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.
+The heart of netidx security is Kerberos v5, mainly because most users already have it set up in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.

 That said security is optional in netidx.
 It's possible to deploy a netidx system with no security at all, and it's possible to deploy a